mpm79/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 1) subject: identifies the subject, 1-30
 2) activity: activity associated with the measurement (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 3) variable: variable being measured
-4) value: the value of the measurement
+4) value: mean value of the variable by subject and activity

 The records in the dataset have been sorted, first by subject and then by activity, in the final dataset.